dimitrit/pal1gadgets/ft/README.md

 While some versions of the Computing Interface had dedicated connectors for specific platforms, the company also released 'generic' interfaces.
 These 'generic' Computing Interfaces required adapters between the interface connector and the respective computer systems.
 PAL1-ft is a simple adapter that allows the fischertechnik Computing Interface to be connected to the PAL-1 RIOT Expansion Module.[^2]

-The adapter implements the same logical connections as the original fischertechnik VIC 20/CBM adapter:
+The adapter implements the same logical connections as the original fischertechnik VIC 20/CBM adapter:[^3]

 | PAL1 RIOT | ft Interface | Description |
 | :-------: | :----------: | :---------- |